bryan-wu/ZombieBattleUnity/README.md

 * Download the zip file [Windows 64 bit Installation](https://drive.google.com/open?id=1S9sYeDLZjktDaNnRKx7R9n4cP51AWZRx)
 * Unzip it
 * Run the executable "Zombie Battle G12.exe".
-  1. make sure to check the Windowed option so that you can close the game window.
+  1. Make sure to check the Windowed option so that you can close the game window.
-  2. select the screen resolution to be 1600 * 900 (if your computer doesn't have that option, then just keep the default value but cutting off of the scenes will be unpredictable).
+  2. Select the screen resolution to be 1600 * 900 (if your computer doesn't have that option, then just keep the default value but cutting off of the scenes will be unpredictable).
   3. Click "Play!"
 * Play the game according to the instructions under number 4
 * Exit by closing the window